 As part of our Vision for Recreational Hunting, ongoing collaboration with landowners, conservation organizations and Albertans is required to understand the interest in wild turkey populations and to improve and direct management actions.

 Survey from August 23 to October 3, 2021

 Results under review

 Ministry of Environment and Parks

-Share your feedback on the actions outlined in the management plan through an online survey by October 3, 2021.
+Albertans shared their feedback on the actions outlined in the draft management plan through an online survey between August 23 to October 3, 2021.

-Feedback collected will strengthen future versions of the plan and help us improve tools and policies used to achieve our conservation mandate.
+Feedback collected will inform the future work of wild turkey management by strengthening future versions of the plan and helping us to improve tools and policies used to achieve our conservation mandate.